-4.14.3 STRATEGIC RISKS
+16.3 STRATEGIC RISKS

 Strategic risks are defined as the risks inherent in the choice of a given business strategy or resulting from the Group's inability to execute its strategy.
-They are monitored by the Board of Directors, which approves the Group's strategic trajectory and reviews them at least once a year.
+They are monitored by the Board of Directors, which approves the Group's strategic direction and reviews them at least once every year.
 Moreover, the Board of Directors approves strategic investments and any transaction (particularly disposals and acquisitions) that could significantly affect the Group's results, the structure of its balance sheet or its risk profile.

-Strategic steering is carried out under the authority of General Management, by the General Management Committee (which meets weekly without exception), by the Group Strategy Committee and by the Strategic Oversight Committees of the Business Units and Service Units.
-The composition of these various bodies is set out in the Corporate Governance chapter of the present document, Chapter 3 (see pages 61 and following).
-The Internal Rules of the Board of Directors (provided in Chapter 7 of of the present document, at page 617) lay down the procedures for convening meetings.
+Strategic steering is carried out under the authority of the General Management, by the General Management Committee (which meets weekly without exception), by the Group Strategy Committee and by the Strategic oversight Committees of the Business Units and Service Units.
+The make-up of these various bodies is set out in the Corporate Governance chapter of the Universal Registration Document, chapter 3 (pages 61 and following).
+The Internal Rules of the Board of Directors (provided in Chapter 7 of the Universal Registration Document, page 617) lay down the procedures for convening meetings.

-4.14.4 ENVIRONMENTAL AND SOCIAL RISKS
+16.4 ENVIRONMENTAL AND SOCIAL RISKS

-The Group's approach in terms of environmental and social issues is set out in Chapter 5 of this Universal Registration Document (pages 265 and following).
+The Group's approach in terms of environmental and social issues is set out in Chapter 5 of the Universal Registration Document (pages 265 and following).